Xcn12/Catalog-of-participatory-reuse-challenges-solutions-and-lessons-learned/README.md

 ## InnerSource patterns
 The InnerSource pattern in Column 9 originates from [InnerSource Common](https://innersourcecommons.org/).
 You can access the patterns via [InnerSource Pattern](https://patterns.innersourcecommons.org/).

+## Survey link
+Please fill in the [Google form](https://forms.gle/hPEfXYg94Wh591mD7) to share your experiences with participatory reuse, including challenges, solutions, and lessons learned.
+We will integrate your input into the existing catalog.

 ## Contact information
 Contact our research group if you are interested in sharing your experiences with participatory reuse, including challenges, solutions, and lessons learned.
 Xingru Chen  Email: xingru.chen@bth.se